netxms/netxms-doc/admin/appendix.rst

   * - ListenAddress
     - Interface address which should be used by server to listen for incoming connections.
 Use value 0.0.0.0 or * to use all available interfaces.
     - 0.0.0.0
-  * - LogFailedSQLQueries
-    - Control logging of failed SQL queries.
-Possible values: yes or no.
-    - yes
-  * - LogFailedSQLQueries
-    - Enable (yes) or disable (no) failed SQL queries logging
-    - No
   * - LogFile
     - Server's log file.
 To write log to syslog (or Event Log on Windows), use {syslog} as file name.
     - {syslog}